Nancy00001234/cs61a-projects/ants/README.md

 .<img src="https://user-images.githubusercontent.com/104662491/207789283-36f6e892-22e9-487e-be75-0caee13f0a4d.png" width="450" height="300" />

 This project implements a tower defense game similar to Plants Vs. Zombies.
 Ants (player placed units) protect their territory against the evil bees’ invasion.
 In this game, Bees either try to move toward the end of the territory tunnel or sting ants in their way.
-As the ant queen, the player **populates** the ants' colony with the bravest ants one can muster.
-Ants perform **different actions** depending on their **type**, such as throwing leaves at the bees and protecting other ants.
-The game **ends** either when a bee reaches the end of the tunnel/ destroys the ant queen (you lose), or if the entire bee flotilla has been vanquished (you win).
+The player **populates** the ants' colony with the bravest ants one can muster.
+Ants perform **different actions** depending on their **type**, such as throwing leaves at the bees, eating bees, and protecting other ants.
+The game **ends** either when a bee reaches the end of the tunnel / destroys the ant queen (you lose), or if the entire bee flotilla has been vanquished (you win).

 ## Discriptions
 Implement the game utilizing **Object-Oriented Design**: